 The following is a quick overview on how to use ladders safely.
-These requirements may vary with individual circumstances such as the school layout and physical environment, weather, type of work being done, who is using the ladder, type of ladder, etc. More detailed information on ladders and working at heights can be found on the WorkSafe website.
+These requirements may vary with individual circumstances such as the school layout and physical environment, weather, type of work being done, who is using the ladder, type of ladder, etc.

 Before using a ladder